 Human eyes aren’t created for prolonged staring at short distances.
 Rather, a human eye adapts when alternating between a long distance for a few seconds or minutes and a short distance.
-This is why when you are watching something at a close distance for hours, even if it is just reading a book, you are forcing your eyes to behave unnaturally.
+This is why watching something at a close distance for hours, even if it is just reading a book, forces your eyes to behave unnaturally.

 With smartphones, there is the so-called 20/20/20 rule.
-Basically it means that every twenty minutes you need to look at something at least twenty feet away for at least twenty seconds.
+It means that every 20 minutes you need to look at something at least 20 feet away for at least 20 seconds.

-Even better, after every forty or fifty minutes with your device, take a ten- or fifteen-minute break away from any screen.
-If you are not too lazy, you can even exercise a bit – this will help not only your eyes but your overall condition.
+Even better, after every 40 or 50 minutes with your device, take a 10- or 15-minute break away from any screen.
+You could even take a quick exercise or meditation break – this will help not only your eyes but your overall health.

 4. Adjust the Brightness, Contrast, and Text Size

 Brightness, contrast, and text size are the three aspects of a smartphone that affect eyesight the most.
-Brightness and contract that is too high or too low brightness and contrast are both harmful to the eyes.
-You can use common sense to adjust them, or you can get an app to automatically adjust brightness.
+Brightness and contrast that is too high or too low are both harmful to the eyes.
+You can adjust these in the settings of your device.
+The exact steps vary based on your device and manufacturer.
 They have apps for this for Android, iPhone, and probably any of the other less popular platforms.

 As for text size, don’t keep it too small because it strains the eyes and decreases the viewing distance.
 Generally, larger text is better, though scrolling time to see everything on a page is increased, and this is certainly irritating.